ltsMatthew/azure_soc_homelab/README.md

 ![AzureVM_preset_config](screenshots/AzureVM_preset_config.jpg)

-4. On the `Choose recommended defaults that match your workload` page just select `Continue to create VM` at the bottom.
+3. On the `Choose recommended defaults that match your workload` page just select `Continue to create VM` at the bottom.

 ![AzureVM_contunue_to_create_VM](screenshots/AzureVM_contunue_to_create_VM.jpg)

-6. Configure the following:
+4.1.
+Configure the following on the Basics Tab:

 *  Image: Windows 10 or Windows Server